 I first saw these little dollies on a site called Sooz.
 They are tiny and simple to stitch together from felt scraps, T-shirt fabric and some cotton thread.
 They just looked sweet to me and it was easy to imagine them sneaking into a six-year-old’s pocket as she’s on her way to church.
-I’ll show you my adventure with this but for really lovely detailed instructions click on the link to Steiner dolls.
+I’ll show you my adventure with this fun thing.

 I folded a piece of paper and sketched a basic pattern.
 It wasn’t anything complicated.
 I’ll post a pattern here by day’s end–but really it’s quite simple.
 Cut two from felt–wool felt is wonderful, but I had a piece of earthy brown regular felt and I couldn’t resist using it.

 This will give you a good idea of the size.
 Just right for your Goldilocks.
 Use a blanket stitch to sew the front and back together.